ditac/performance-analyzer/docs/READER.md

 explicit co-ordination between them.
 The plugin emits periodic information like cpu utilization for a given time period.
 But, the reader on the other hand will be exposing metrics for a different period.
-For example - The plugin emits "CPU_Utilization" metric at 7, 12, 18 and 23.
+For example - The plugin emits CPU Utilization metric at 7, 12, 18 and 23.
 The reader snapshots are at 5, 10, 15 and 20.

 One approach to solve this problem is for the plugin to emit metrics at a very